Sierra Leone: One-party state and dawn of the 'Republic' (1968–1991)

 Stevens assumed power as prime minister again in 1968, following a series of coups.
 He had campaigned on a platform of socialist principles, but abandoned them and employed an authoritarian government.
 During his first decade or so in power, Stevens renegotiated some of what he called "useless prefinanced schemes" contracted by his predecessors Albert Margai of the SLPP and Juxon-Smith of the NRC.
 Some of these policies were said to have left the country economically deprived.

 Stevens reorganised the country's oil refinery, the government-owned Cape Sierra Hotel, and a cement factory.
 He began efforts that later improved transportation and movement between the provinces and Freetown.
 Roads and hospitals were constructed in the provinces, and Paramount Chiefs and provincial peoples became a prominent force in Freetown.
 Under the pressure of several coup attempts, real or perceived, Stevens's rule grew increasingly authoritarian, and his relationship with some of his supporters deteriorated.
 He removed the SLPP from competitive politics in general elections, some believed, through violence and intimidation.
 To maintain the support of the military, Stevens retained the popular John Amadu Bangura as head of the Sierra Leone Armed Forces.

 After the return to civilian rule, by-elections were held (beginning in autumn 1968) and an all-APC cabinet was appointed.
 In November 1968, unrest in the provinces led Stevens to declare a state of emergency across the country.
 Many senior officers in the Sierra Leone Army were greatly disappointed with Stevens's policies and his handling of the Sierra Leone Military, but none could confront him.
 Brigadier General Bangura, who had reinstated Stevens as prime minister, was widely considered the only person who could control Stevens.
 The army was devoted to Bangura.
-In January 1970, Bangura was arrested and charged with conspiracy and plotting to commit a coup against the Stevens government.
-After a trial that lasted a few months, Bangura was convicted; on 29 March 1970, he was executed by hanging in Freetown.
+In September 1970, Stevens declared another state of emergency to counter an alleged officers' plot against him.

-After Bangura's execution, a group of soldiers loyal to him mutinied in Freetown and other parts of the country in opposition to Stevens's government.
-Dozens of soldiers were arrested and convicted by a court martial in Freetown for their participation in the mutiny.
-Among the soldiers arrested was a little-known army corporal, Foday Sankoh, a strong Bangura supporter, who later formed the Revolutionary United Front (RUF).
-Sankoh was convicted and jailed for seven years at Pademba Road Prison in Freetown.
+Bangura would indeed end up leading a coup against Stevens on 23 March 1971, which failed.
+Bangura and many plotters were executed afterwards, and dozens of other soldiers were arrested and convicted by a court martial in Freetown for their participation in the coup.
+Among the soldiers arrested was an army corporal, Foday Sankoh, a strong Bangura supporter, who later formed the Revolutionary United Front (RUF).
+Sankoh was jailed for seven years at Pademba Road Prison in Freetown.